Convex-Dev/convex-web/src/main/resources/markdown/dev_doc/tools/rest-api/create-an-account.md

 **POST** *https://convex.world/api/v1/createAccount*

 Creates a new account associated with the given Ed25519 public key.
-The endpoint will pay for the fees incurred by creating an new account since fees are currently fictitious on the test network.
+The endpoint will pay for the fees incurred by creating a new account since fees are currently fictitious on the test network.

 ### Payload